a0m0a/a0m0a.github.io/docs/menu2.md

 ---
 layout: default
-title : Python
+title : Pythona
 nav-order: 2
 ---

-# Menu2
+# Title of Menu2
 {: .no_toc }

-Menu2 Test
+Description of MEnu2
 {: .fs-6 .fw-300}